galacticcouncil/polkalert/README.md

 **DEV-IMPORTANT!** Make sure to:

 1. Use [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and have the `Editor: Format On Save` setting in VSCode turned on to keep the code consistent.
 2. Always run pre-commit checks before commiting your code.
-If it won't pass, it won't be able to be built.
-More info about the checks can be found below.
+If the code won't pass the checks, it won't be able to be built.
 3. Bump version with `yarn bump`
 4. Check the other `README.md` files located in subfolders (if provided) for further info.